ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 {align="left"}
 Authenticated Identifier|Author Domain      |Identifier Alignment
 ------------------------|-------------------|--------------------
-foo.example.com         |news.example.com   |relaxed; the two have the same organizational domain, example.com news.example.com        |news.example.com   |strict; the two are identical foo.example.net         |news.example.com   |none; the two do not share a common organizational domain
+foo.example.com         |news.example.com   |relaxed; the two have the same Organizational Domain, example.com news.example.com        |news.example.com   |strict; the two are identical foo.example.net         |news.example.com   |none; the two do not share a common Organizational Domain
 Table: "Alignment Examples"

 It is important to note that Identifier Alignment cannot occur with a